igor-vovk/connect-rpc-scala/docs/kubernetes-health-checks.md

 installing [grpc-health-probe](https://github.com/grpc-ecosystem/grpc-health-probe) utility to the container, which is also not optimal.

-This document describes how to implement readiness health checks for GRPC services.
+This document describes how to implement aliveness/readiness health checks for GRPC services.

 ## The solution